Arunm619/coding/readme.md

 **2.Find zeroes to be flipped so that number of consecutive's is maximized** [See Solution](https://gist.github.com/arun-sudharsan/0e472e0807f75946f274a61f4a64e952)

-3.Smallest greater elements in whole array
+**3.Smallest greater elements in whole array** [See Solution](https://gist.github.com/arun-sudharsan/e91c05c858f020b94f0e1d6c3e3843ff)

 4.Find the closest pair from two sorted arrays